-Heritage resources and the cultural landscape are important as it can be used to promote social cohesion, reconciliation and nation building, or it can be used to divide and polarize citizens further.
-All heritage resources are protected by the National Heritage Resources Act and the best manner to safeguard and preserve the context, integrity and authenticity of all heritage resources is through in situ conservation and management.
+Heritage resources and the cultural landscape are important as it can be used to promote social cohesion, reconciliation and nation building, or it can be used to further divide and polarise citizens.
+All heritage resources are protected by the National Heritage Resources Act and the best manner to safeguard and preserve the context, integrity, and authenticity of all heritage resources is through in situ conservation and management.

 The preamble of the National Heritage Resources Act (NHRA) no. 25 of 1999 states:

 This legislation aims to promote good management of the national estate, and to enable and encourage communities to nurture and conserve their legacy so that it may be bequeathed to future generations.
 Our heritage is unique and precious and cannot be renewed.
 It helps us to define our cultural identity and therefore lies at the heart of our spiritual well-being and has the power to build our nation.
 It has the potential to affirm our diverse cultures, and in so doing shape our national character.